easylist/easylist/README.md

 ## Commit Policy

-EasyList commit messages use three prefixes to indicate the type of change:
+EasyList commit messages use three prefixes to indicate the type of a change:
-- **A:** *Added* a new website
+- **A:** *Added* a new filter
 - **M:** *Modified* the existing filter for a website, either to match a website's update or to clean up the lists
 - **P:** *Problem* fix for a website, such as removing existing filters or making them more specific